microsoft/pmod/README.md

 ## Welcome!

-The pmod SDK is a Microsoft project to allow native code to be used on different languages an platforms with cross-platform in mind.
+The pmod SDK is a Microsoft project to allow native code to be used on different languages and platforms with cross-platform in mind.
 The SDK offer both a runtime implementation and also code generation tools to easily produce 'projection' code into other languages like C#, WinRT, Objective-C, Java, NodeJS.

 ## Getting Started